 - Optional: HZZO’s application form for your family member’s health insurance (if you need it for your family member too)

-HZZO will ask for proof that you’ve been insured for the previous 12 months.
+When signing up for HZZO, you’ll be asked to prove that you were insured for the previous 12 months.
 If you were not insured for the previous 12 months, then you must pay 12 months of back pay.
 If you were insured 7 out of the 12 previous months, you’ll only need to pay 5 months of back pay.

 MUP will review all of your documents to confirm you’ve met the requirements.
 If you have, they will accept your application.
 If not, they will ask you for something else.
 Be prepared to be asked for something else, especially if it’s seemingly meaningless or redundant.

 If your application was accepted, make sure you provide a Croatian phone number.
 This is how the police will communicate with you about your application.

 And now you wait…

 The time to process your application can vary depending on a variety of factors, but usually it’s 2 weeks or less for EU citizens.
 It is best that you do not leave Croatia while your application is in process in case the police contact you for more information.

 Once approved, you’ll be notified either by a blue envelope to your address, a phone call to you or a phone call to your lawyer (if you’re using one).

 Return to the police station with your passport photos.
 At this time, they will take your fingerprints and signature.
 You’ll also have to pay the administrative fee of 79,50 kuna.

 This fee covers the cost of your boravišna iskaznica (residence card).
 It cannot be paid at the police station.
 You’ll be provided a payment slip, which you’ll need to pay at a bank or post office.
 Once paid, bring proof of payment back to the police station.
 Here is detailed info on how to pay invoices.